 Uncanny Owl’s style for lists

-Bullet points should relate to the original statement, not necessarily flow into each other.
-For each bullet, read it as if it follows the statement with the colon at the top, not the previous point.
-Then, make sure it still works.
+Bullet points should relate to the lead-in statement, not necessarily flow into each other.
+For each bullet, read it as if it follows the lead-in with the colon at the top, not the previous point.
+Then, make sure it still works (parallel structure).
+Here’s an example.

 Use title case for main or global navigation.
 Use sentence case for subnavigation.